Board Policies

 GP 10: POLICY REQUIREMENTS

-Board policy will include appropriate and/or required policies to meet federal and state laws and regulations, and program requirements, i.e., equal opportunity, affirmative action, sexual harassment, handicap accessibility.
+Board policy will include appropriate and/or required policies to meet federal and state laws and regulations, and program requirements, i.e., equal opportunity, affirmative action, sexual harassment, and disability accessibility.

 GP 11: BOARD MONITORING/EVALUATION

-The Board will complete a self evaluation annually, normally at the fall Retreat.
+The Board will complete a self-evaluation annually, normally at the summer or fall Retreat.

 The Board will review and evaluate the President's performance annually.
-Prior to the June Board meeting, the Board Chair and Board Vice-Chair will confer with the college legal counsel over the review of the President's contract.
-The college legal counsel will confer with the President to develop a mutually agreeable contract.
+As appropriate or necessary, prior to the June Board meeting, the Board Chair and Board Vice-Chair will confer with the College legal counsel over the review of the President's contract.
+The Board Chair and/or College legal counsel will confer with the President to develop a mutually-agreeable contract.
 A contractual revision may not always result from the annual review.
-Board approval of contract revisions will occur at the June Board meeting.
+Board approval of contract revisions will occur at the June Board meeting or such other time as may be mutually-agreed upon by the Board and the President.

 GP 12: BUDGET COMMITTEE